gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 ARLAS proposes to organise all the analytic graphs (widgets) in tabs.
 A tab can correspond to a thematic analysis.

-Let's create a tab called 'Vessels' where will add our widgets.
+Let's create a tab called 'Vessels' where we will add our widgets.

 ![Creating tab in Analytics board](./images/ais_analytics_new_tab.png)
 <p align="center" style="font-style: italic;" >